GenericMappingTools/gmt/doc_modern/rst/source/pslegend.rst

 script you need to repeat it (%%); hence the font switching mechanism (@%\ *font*\ % and @%%) may require twice the number of percent signs.
 This only applies to text inside a script or that otherwise is processed by DOS.
-Data files that are opened and read by **pslegend** do not need such duplication.
+Data files that are opened and read by **legend** do not need such duplication.

 See Also